Synchronicity Magazine – New(s) Frontiers Podcast

 You can find us on buymeacoffee.com/synchronicitymagazine where your contributions go directly into producing impactful, quality journalism.

-Hello and welcome to the first episode of New(s) Frontiers.
+Hello and welcome to the third episode of NEW(S) FRONTIERS.

-Synchronicity Magazine: https://synchronicitymagazine.com/ is an independent socio-political magazine dedicated to upholding the highest standards of journalism.
+This podcast is brought to you by Synchronicity Magazine: https://synchronicitymagazine.com/ an independent socio-political magazine dedicated to upholding the highest standards of journalism.

-Remember, You can find us on Buy Me a Coffee .com/synchronicity magazine where your contributions go directly into producing impactful, quality journalism.
+If you found this podcast interesting, you can buy us a coffee.
+Contributions go directly into producing impactful, quality journalism.
 Together, we can make a real difference, one story at a time.

 PRODUCTION: Mark A. Silberstein and Enter HUMAN